X

 Yukiyo asks Masae for the truth to erase her fears and learns for the first time the fact that her parents were murdered.
 She then visits Matsuno, now a detective in Kanazawa, and he tells her that the crime was premeditated and that the motive was a grudge.

-Yukiyo also recalls her memories of that time, but finds no motive for the crime.
-Matsuno tells her that the statute of limitations has passed, and tells her to forget about the case.
-Yukiyo nodded her head in agreement, but there was one thing that remained in her mind like a lump in her throat.
+Yukiyo also recalls her memories of that time but finds no motive for the crime.
+Matsuno tells her that the statute of limitations has passed and tells her to forget about the case.
+Yukiyo nodded in agreement, but one thing remained in her mind, like a lump in her throat.

-It was the image of Masanori, the chief priest of Tokurenji Temple, walking alone, who had read sutras at her parents’ memorial service five years ago when she returned to the village for her family’s funeral.
+It was the image of Masanori, the chief priest of Tokurenji Temple, walking alone.
+Five years ago, when she returned to the village for her family’s funeral, she had read sutras at her parents’ memorial service.
 This scene, which Yukiyo remembers seeing somewhere in the distant past, would lead her to solve the case…

 Meanwhile, Matsuno finds a piece of a Buddhist statue wrapped in a hand towel among the stolen goods of a suspect arrested for vandalizing a temple in Kanazawa.
-The tenugui (hand towel) had the unmistakable Ikuta Kamon on it, and the name “Minako” was also written on it.
+The tenugui (hand towel) had the unmistakable Ikuta Kamon, and “Minako” was also written on it.

-Matsuno confirms that the tenugui had been hidden in the base of the statue and that the handwriting of the signature is that of the murdered Minako, and he was reaching out to Yukiyo in Hakata.
+Matsuno confirms that the tenugui had been hidden in the base of the statue and that the handwriting of the signature is that of the murdered Minako.
+He was reaching out to Yukiyo in Hakata.
 However, Yukiyo is already on her way back to the village of her birth to uncover the identity of the cloaked man and the mystery of the lantern with the Kamon…

 Japanese Family Crest Design Service